-For section 4979A excise taxes, the amount entered on Part I, line 6 is 50% of the amount involved in the prohibited allocations described in items 1 through 4, under Line 6.
-Section 4979A - Tax on Certain Prohibited Allocations of Qualified ESOP Securities, earlier.
+For section 4979A excise taxes, the amount entered in Part I, line 6 is 50% of the amount involved in the prohibited allocations described in items (1) through (4), earlier, under Line 6.

 Line 10a.
-Section 4971(g)(2)-Failure to Comply With a Funding Improvement or Rehabilitation Plan.
-Failure to comply with a funding improvement or rehabilitation plan will result in an excise tax equal to each failure of each employer to make the required contribution within the time frame under such plan.
-The tax is paid by each employer responsible for contributing to or under the plan.
-Include on line 10a the amount of each contribution the employer failed to make in a timely manner.
+Under section 4971(g)(2), each employer who contributes to a multiemployer plan and fails to comply with a funding improvement or rehabilitation plan will be liable for an excise tax for each failure to make a required contribution within the time frame under such plan.
+Enter the amount of each contribution the employer failed to make in a timely

-A funding improvement plan is a plan which consists of the actions, including options or a range of options to be proposed to the bargaining parties, formulated to provide, based on reasonably anticipated experience and reasonable actuarial assumptions, for the attainment by the plan during the funding improvement period.
+A "funding improvement plan" is a plan which consists of the actions, including options or a range of options to be proposed to the bargaining parties, formulated to provide, based on reasonably anticipated experience and reasonable actuarial assumptions, for the attainment of the following requirements by the plan during the funding improvement period.